 Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
 Only one redirect zone is supported per view. allow-query can be used to restrict which clients see these answers.
 If the client has requested DNSSEC records (DO=1) and the NXDOMAIN response is signed then no substitution will occur.
-To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:ffff:ffff::100.100.100.2, one would configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: ".IN A 100.100.100.2" and ".IN AAAA 2001:fffff:ffff::100.100.100.2".
-To redirect all Spanish names (under .ES) one would use similar entries but with the names ".ES." instead of ".".
-To redirect all redirect delegation-only wildcard entries called ".COM.ES.".
+To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:ffff:ffff::100.100.100.2, one would configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: "\.IN A 100.100.100.2" and "\.IN AAAA 2001:ffff:ffff::100.100.100.2".
+To redirect all Spanish names (under .ES) one would use similar entries but with the names "\.ES." instead of "\.".
+To redirect all commercial Spanish names (under COM.ES) one would use wildcard entries called "\.COM.ES.".

 Note that the redirect zone supports all possible types; it is not limited to A and AAAA records.